Femme en posture d’étirement illustrant une routine quotidienne pour maintenir des articulations souples

 • 30 seconds × 2 repetitions

-Studies show that a 60-second stretch, repeated three times a week, can increase flexibility by 18.8%.
+Studies show that a 60-second stretch, repeated three times a week, can boost your flexibility by 18.8%.

-Try to stretch every day, or at the very least, 3 to 4 times a week.
-A session can last between 10 and 60 minutes, depending on your schedule.
+Try to stretch every day, or at least 3 to 4 times a week.
+A session can last anywhere from 10 to 60 minutes, depending on your schedule.

-"A lot of people don't understand that stretching has to happen on a regular basis.
-Ideally, it should be daily." - Harvard Health
+"A lot of people don’t realize that stretching should be a regular habit.
+Ideally, you should do it every day." - Harvard Health

-Adopt controlled breathing: inhale deeply through your nose to allow your diaphragm to expand, then exhale slowly through your mouth.
+Adopt controlled breathing: breathe deeply through your nose to let your diaphragm expand, then slowly exhale through your mouth.
 This helps release tension and deepen your stretches.

-• A pleasant stretching sensation, but not painful
+• A pleasant stretching sensation that's not painful.

 Progress at Your Own Pace

-Gradually increase the duration and intensity of your stretches according to your level.
-Regular practice can improve mobility by 10.02% to 14.94%, according to research.
+Gradually increase the duration and intensity of your stretches based on your own level.
+Regular practice can boost your mobility by anywhere from 10.02% to 14.94%, according to research.

-By incorporating these tips into your routine, you will optimize the benefits of each stretching session.
+By incorporating these tips into your routine, you'll maximize the benefits of every stretching session.

-These recommendations are in addition to the previous advice to help you practice your stretches safely.
+These recommendations build on the previous advice to help you stretch safely.

-To limit risks, it is essential to listen to your body and recognize the warning signals.
-Here is how to identify situations where it is preferable to modify or interrupt your stretches.
+To minimize risks, it’s important to listen to your body and recognize warning signs.
+Here’s how to spot situations where it might be best to adjust or pause your stretches.

-A properly executed stretch should produce a slight tension, but it should not be painful in any case.
+A properly executed stretch should create a slight tension, but it should never be painful.
 Stop immediately if you feel:

 • A sharp or persistent pain